SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-template.md

 ## Goals

-By following this template, you should be able to:

-- Create tutorials in a style that's consistent with the rest of the site.
-- Remember to include all the important parts of a tutorial, and minimize digressions.
-- Provide sample code that both humans and machines can copy and adapt for their purposes, with enough context to help them do so.
+This section defines the learning goals of the tutorial:
+- Bullet points are a succinct way of outlining learning steps.

-If the tutorial includes a graphical interface, include a screenshot of the final product here.
+- If the tutorial includes a graphical interface, include a screenshot of the final product here.

 ## Prerequisites

-To complete this tutorial, you should meet the following guidelines:

-- You have a local clone of the [xrpl-dev-portal](https://github.com/XRPLF/xrpl-dev-portal/) git repository.
-- You have an appropiate text/code editor installed, such as [Visual Studio Code](https://code.visualstudio.com/).
-- You are familiar with the [Contribution and Style Guidelines](./index.md) for XRPL Documentation.

-{% admonition type="info" name="About prerequisites" %}
 Prerequisites can take several forms:

 - Knowledge and learning background, especially tutorials that this one builds on top of.